Imagine you're a hiring manager and put up an ad for a role. After a lengthy process, you hire someone you think is a great fit.

 Your vetting process will be easier start-to-finish if you take the time to write an accurate and compelling job description.

-If you think your diversity and inclusion initiative doesn't start with your job description, think again -- a Hewlett Packard internal report found the majority of women won't apply for a job unless they meet all the qualifications, while most men will apply if they meet only 60% of them.
+This is important because a Hewlett Packard internal report found that women historically won't apply for a job unless they meet all the qualifications, while most men will apply if they meet only 60% of them.

 A vetting process should allow you to filter out candidates who don't have the skills necessary to succeed in the role.
-To do this, you'll want to start by vetting the applicant's resume, cover letter, and other application materials they've submitted for review.
+To do this, start by vetting the applicant's resume, cover letter, and other application materials they've submitted for review.

 By ensuring your resumes are automatically sorted based on skill, you're circumventing some of the unintentional biases that might lead your HR employees to make unfair judgments.